Easy Ayurveda Video Classes

 Chemical constituents

 The fruit of the plant contains beta-amyrin and its acetate, lupeol, B- Sitosterol, Taraxerol and cucurbitin B. Cephalandrol, cephalandrine A & B are found from the aerial parts.
-The root of the plant contains starch and carbohydrate.
+The root of the plant contains starch and carbohydrates.

 Uses